fakeheal/digital-garden/content/notes/programming/Sorting.md

 Time complexity: $O(n\cdot\log{n})$

 Better for bigger input sizes & is not performed _in place_.
+Closely follows the "Divide-and-conquer" paradigm.

 ```cpp
 #include <iostream>